 - Prints must be flush mounted on the back with no exposed adhesive tape.
 Print plus mount must be no more than 4mm deep.

-- A PDI copy of all prints (labelled/sized as described below) should also be submitted to provide a record for the club’s image database and for display on the club website.
+- It is essential that a PDI copy of all prints (labelled/sized as described below) is also submitted to provide a record for the club’s image database and for display on the club website.
+Failure to provide this may result in the image being rejected.
+This is also a requirement for Photoshow entries.

 Projected Digital Images (PDIs)

-- Images should be named by competition code (OD, OP, SD, SP for Open Digital, Open Print, Set Subject Digital, Set Subject Print and the number of the competition for that season, followed by an underscore, followed by the Group (B, I or A) followed by an underscore, then membership number followed by another underscore, then the image title eg SP2_I_040_Picture Of People.jpg.
+- Images should be named by competition code (OD, OP, SD, SP for Open Digital, Open Print, Set Subject Digital, Set Subject Print and the number of the competition for that season, followed by an underscore, followed by the Group (B, I or A) followed by an underscore, then membership number followed by another underscore, then the image title g.
+SP2_I_040_Picture Of People.jpg (i.e. image titled “Picture of People” entered by Intermediate member 040 in the 2nd Set Subject as a print).